|

 for they dominate the report card by which their work is

 evaluated.
 But it is only one measure of the work itself.
+In other words, while the breathtaking view at the top of

 the mountain rewards the entrepreneurial adventurer, it is